bankruptko/actions-ftx-auto-stake/README.md

 # actions-ftx-auto-stake

-Automatically Re-stake FTX Staking rewards using GitHub Actions
+Automatically Re-stake your FTX Staking rewards using GitHub Actions

+## Important notice

+FTX restricts API access from US IP address.
+Since GitHub-hosted runner runs on US region, you need prepare your self-hosted runner which hosted on non-restricted region, to make it work.

+## How to use

+1. Fork this repository
+2. Open secrets page and add following secrets. `https://github.com/[username]/actions-ftx-auto-stake/settings/secrets/actions`
+   - `FTX_API_KEY` (Required)
+   - `FTX_API_SECRET` (Required)
+   - `FTX_STAKE_SYMBOLS` (Optional) ... comma-separated coin symbols which you want to automatically re-stake.
+Leave it empty for re-stake all available coins.
+3. Done.
+It will automatiaclly re-stake every 10 minutes.